7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Do any parameters call non-local resources?
 		- Does the non local request have it only parameters
 		- `ffuf -request search.req -request-proto http -w special-chars.txt -mc all` - which characters cause what issue that indicate what about the context?
+	- Error text
+		- What does the error mean?
+Just google it!

 Condense:
 [[Haddix-Methodology]]